Get more accomplished each week with this free weekly plan sheet and a weekly plan.

-I recently wrote about the Activia inner voice video and how 80% of the time the thing holding women back from achieving their potential?
-(I believe a word is missing here?) was themselves.
+Did you know that 80% of the time the thing holding women back from achieving their potential was themselves?
 This statistic really stuck with me.
-You can check out the Inner Voice Interview here.
-I have been struggling myself with how to get past my inner critic and find ways to visual remind myself to focus on what is important in my life.
+I have been struggling with how to get past my inner critic and find ways to visual remind myself to focus on what is important in my life.

 In addition, I have been looking for ways to make my busy life more meaningful and help me achieve my goals.

 For each day, there are just 3 numbers.
 I call these the big three.
-(Shout out to my favorite new show This is Us for the name) Pick your must dos and put them here.
+(Shout out to my favorite show This is Us for the name) Pick your must-dos and put them here.
 It is easy for your inner critic to beat you up when you have a list of 20 things and don’t complete them.
 When I completed, my weekly plan I filled in some items for each day but left some open to add in the night before.
-My stress level decreased just be seeing how I much I could accomplish in a week by focusing on 3 things a day.
+My stress level decreased just by seeing how much I could accomplish in a week by focusing on 3 things a day.

 The last spot is for habits.
-I filled mine in with drinking enough water, 10,000 steps, and German lessons.
+I filled mine in with drinking enough water and getting 10,000 steps a day.
 These are items I want to concentrate on this month.
 I love being able to cross off the circle for the day when I meet my goal.
 You can put whatever habits you want in here.
 Maybe it is exercise or reading.
 The beauty is you choose what is important to you.

 Subscribe to the News

 Like what you see here?
 Get free printables and tips!
 Be sure to sign up to get the latest right in your inbox.

 I love your planning page!
 You have really got it down to the essentials, a great system.
 My favorite is The Good, a brief gratitude note makes it easy to keep up with.
 I like your section titles, too.

 So glad you like.
 I tried to make it simple but still effective.
 I have found it really helps me.